8tory/weibo-android-sdk/README.md

 Used to integrate Android apps with Weibo Platform.

-And we have a better alternative: https://github.com/8tory/SimpleWeibo
+And we have a better api wrapper based on this project: https://github.com/8tory/SimpleWeibo

+## What is difference between sinaweibosdk/weibo_android_sdk and 8tory/weibo-android-sdk

+And, why did not make a pull-request?

+Purpose:

+* Support gradle build
+* Support jcenter or jitpack dependency repository
+* Restruct folder and merged duplicated files
+* Indenpendent opensource and closesource of [8tory/weibo-android-sdk](https://github.com/8tory/weibo-android-sdk) and [8tory/weibo-android-sdk-core](https://github.com/8tory/weibo-android-sdk-core)
+* Deploy `weibo-android-sdk.aar` and `weibo-android-sdk-core.aar` into jcenter and jitpack

 ## Installation